rodrigocdpadua/survey-form/README.md

 # Survey Form

-Form made to practice HTML and CSS
+Form to practice HTML and CSS

 **To Do:** |
 ---------- |
-Remove repeated code |
 Adjust color of Select |